Skip to main content

 Douglas Fir Timber

-Douglas Fir C24 10,500 Strong, stiff, suitable for beams and rafters
+Douglas Fir C24 ~10,500 Strong and stiff, go-to for beams and longer rafters

-Oak Structural Grade 14,000+ Rarely used, expensive, heavy, traditional timber framing
+Oak Structural Grade ~14,000+ Rarely used for framing; heavy, expensive, traditional applications

 5 Timber Grades Explained for Framing

-Timber grades indicate structural reliability.
-While grading systems vary by country, they generally fall into structural grades (e.g., C16, C24), appearance grades, and utility grades.
-For house framing, structural grades are mandatory.
+Timber grades are essentially a shorthand for structural reliability.
+While grading systems vary by country, they generally fall into structural grades (e.g., C16, C24 in Europe; various visual and machine-stress-rated grades in North America), appearance grades, and utility grades.
+For house framing, structural grades are mandatory for anything load-bearing.
+Timber grades explained in more detail can help you decode the stamps you'll see on lumber at the yard.

 Real-World Mistake